clearbluejar/clearbluejar.github.io/_posts/2022-09-30-building-vscode-ghidra-python-skeletons.md

 ## Conclusion

 In summary, you now have [ghidra-python-vscode-devcontainer-skeleton](https://github.com/clearbluejar/ghidra-python-vscode-devcontainer-skeleton).
 A self-proclaimed amazing template for Python script development with the Ghidra scripting API.
-To get started check out the [Quick Start](https://github.com/clearbluejar/ghidra-python-vscode-devcontainer-skeleton#quick-start-setup---dev-container--best-option)
+To get started, check out the [Quick Start](https://github.com/clearbluejar/ghidra-python-vscode-devcontainer-skeleton#quick-start-setup---dev-container--best-option)

 ### Square Peg Round Hole?